 The answer may be a bit disappointing.
-Facebook seems likely to be the last of the mega-networks.
-It’s a rare and unique accomplishment to build a brand that talks to almost two billion people on a regular basis, a rare and unique accomplishment to connect 57% of the Internet-enabled human race.
+It’s a rare and unique accomplishment to build a brand that talks to billions of people on a regular basis, a rare and unique accomplishment to connect 57% of the Internet-enabled human race.
 What’s next isn’t likely to be another single major player at all.

 What’s next is more likely to be fragmentation.

-More and more companies see an opportunity to specialize in an aspect of social networking and excel at it, something that sets them apart from the dominance of Facebook and its many media properties such as Instagram, WhatsApp, and Oculus.
+More and more companies see an opportunity to specialize in an aspect of social networking and excel at it, something that sets them apart from the dominance of Facebook and its many media properties such as Instagram.
 After all, if a new market entrant offers no significant features better than Facebook and its properties, chances are people will just stay with Facebook, since that’s where all our friends are already.
 Ask Ello.

 What kinds of features might compel someone to spend less time on Facebook?
 Here are three classes of social networks you should probably pay attention to.

 First are the chat apps.
 These apps are incredibly popular, especially in parts of the world where SMS text messaging is expensive and Internet access is cheap.
-Apps such as Tango, WhatsApp (now a part of Facebook), Line, Kik, WeChat, Path, and others provide a friends circle without the “pollution” of commercial advertising that fills up Facebook news feeds.
+Apps such as Tango, WhatsApp, Line, Kik, WeChat, Path and others provide a friends circle without the “pollution” of commercial advertising that fills up Facebook news feeds.
 Serendipity and meeting new people is more difficult with these apps, but users make that tradeoff in exchange for being able to privately talk with their friends.

 These three classes of applications and social networks pose three very difficult problems for PR and marketing professionals: